vdclab/vdclab-wiki/Diurnal.md

 title: Diurnal
 description: Diurnal is simply a database consisting of a number of array expression experiments with various genomes subjected to standard set of light and temperature conditions.
 published: true
-date: 2020-04-07T19:02:42.721Z
+date: 2020-05-14T13:17:12.384Z
-tags:
+tags: tool, comparative genomics, data capture, database, gene, co-expression, data visualization, data export, eukaryota, correlation
 ---

 # Diurnal

-> Diurnal is a web-based tool for accessing the diurnal and circadian genome-wide expression results of genes from several array experiments conducted on common model plants.
-The expression patterns of particular loci or array probes can be looked up under a variety of different conditions.
+> Diurnal is a web-based tool that provides convenient access to circadian and diurnal genome-wide gene expression data from several array experiments conducted on several model plant species including; Arabidopsis thaliana, Brachypodium Distachyon, Oryza sativa, and Populus trichocarpa.
+All of the rhythmic genes have been modeled, which you can interactively view online, or you can download the statistical results for use in your own studies.
+>
+>The expression patterns of particular loci or array probes can be looked up under a variety of different conditions.
 For each condition, every expression pattern has been modeled using a periodic pattern, which has then been used to estimate the phase of peak expression.
 These results can be accessed both graphically online and downloaded to your computer for further use.
 {.is-info}

+## Ease of Use

+> The website is simple and easy to use.
+{.is-info}

+## User Notes
+- Diurnal accepts probe IDs or locus identifiers, but no other gene accessions.
+- Diurnal has many conditions that can be compared for Arabidopsis thaliana, but fewer for the other plant genomes.
+- Users are able to compare gene expression over time for multiple genes from one species between different conditions as well as between different plant species.
+- There is no help page for the Diurnal tool.
+If you encounter a problem or have a suggestion you can email the Mockler Lab (who hosts the tool) directly.

 ## Website